Cariboo Blades Draw Knives are easy to sharpen

-We recover and recycle high carbon steel from older truck wreck leaf spring and old lumber mill head saw blade.
-The steel is hand forged into heavy duty straight or curved draw knife blades with wide bevels and long handles as one piece with no welds.
-Heavy duty 1/2 inch thick to 1/4 inch thick blades for peeling logs and shaping logs and timber.
+Up-cycled high carbon steel from truck springs and big lumber mill head saw blade.
+The steel is hand forged into heavy duty straight or curved draw knife blades with wide bevels and long handles from one piece of steel.
+Heavy duty 1/2 inch thick to 1/4 inch thick blades for peeling logs, shaping logs and timber, carving and building.
 From 4 inches to 10 inches of edge.

 Perform this step first just to clear the bottom edge of the draw knife of any burr.
 Place the back of the blade flat on your stone.
 Slightly angle your stroke position.